This topic describes how Diego stages buildpack apps and Docker images in VMware Tanzu Application Service for VMs (TAS for VMs).

 This section describes how Diego stages buildpack apps.

-The following describe each step in the process of staging a buildpack app:
+The following steps describe the process of staging a buildpack app:

 A developer runs cf push